gorenje/erlang-red/MILESTONES.md

     All tests are integrated and maintained here and now have reached a grand total of 252 - at time of writing.
 All tests can be escaped within Erlang-Red using the [unit testing package](https://flows.nodered.org/node/@gregoriusrippenstein/erlang-red-unittest) - which has a sidebar panel for triggering all or individual tests.

-4. Added GitHub actions for executing unit tests
+4. Added GitHub actions for performing unit tests on update

     All compatibility tests can also be run using eUnit and configuring an GitHub action to execute these on push makes good sense.